aaronpk/Watchtower/README.md

 Watchtower is a minimal API that watches web pages for changes and notifies subscribers.
 Its API is similar to [WebSub](https://www.w3.org/TR/websub/), as well as [Superfeedr subscriptions](https://documentation.superfeedr.com/subscribers.html).

+For HTML pages, Watchtower compares the text content with all tags removed in order to determine whether a page has changed.
+This prevents things like CSRF tokens from triggering a change event and redelivery of the page.
+For all other content types, the raw content is used to compare changes.
+If a page has changed more than 2% then it will be delivered to subscribers.

 API
 ---

 Every API request requires authenticating with an application API key included as a Bearer Token.

 ```
 POST / HTTP/1.1